alexrothenberg/legacy_data/README.md

 # Legacy Data

-The canonical way to start a Rails project is outside-in starting with the UI and working your way down through the controller and model until you create actual database tables with a migration.
-That's great when you're starting from scratch but what can you do when you've already got an existing database you need to build an application on top of?
+Getting started on a Rails project with a large existing database can be daunting.
+How to you extract all the information that's encoded in the database?
+Do you have to understand the entire data model before you get started?
 The `models_from_tables` generator in the `legacy_data` gem can help!
-This generator will look into your existing database to understand the information encoded in there then generate models for those tables.
+This generator looks into your existing database and generates ActiveRecord models based on the information encoded in it.

 ## How to use it